Rate this article

 Responsible personalization

-Over-personalization — the kind of experience that borders on creepiness due to its reliance on excessive personal data — can not only hinder your marketing efforts but also damage your brand image.
-That’s why companies should take a thoughtful and sensitive approach to data management, making sure that personal data controls stay in the hands of customers and stating explicitly what type of data is being collected and for what purpose.
+Over-personalization can hinder your marketing efforts and damage brand image.
+That’s why companies should ensure that personal data controls stay in customers’ hands and state explicitly what type of data is being collected and for what purpose.

-Data privacy and compliance can become a point of differentiation when it comes to personal data collection.
-Those brands that adhere to a privacy-by-design approach, supplemented with consent management tools, and comply with commonly accepted standards such as GDPR and CCPA are more likely to see their personalization initiatives pay off.
+Data privacy and compliance can become a point of differentiation and competitive advantage when it comes to personal data collection.
+Those brands that adhere to a privacy-by-design approach, publicly commit to avoid data collection from third-party services or through questionable means, and comply with commonly accepted standards such as GDPR and CCPA are more likely to see their personalization initiatives pay off.

 Technical complexity

 Hyper-personalization hinges on a granular view of the entire customer life cycle to cater to individual needs.
-To establish this elevated view, personalization systems demand access to a whole lot of data, including customer segments and microsegments as well as behavioral, transactional, and engagement trends.
+To establish this elevated view, personalization systems demand access to a whole lot of data, including:

-And this is where it can get tricky: integrating these data bits into a single puzzle requires companies to break down data barriers.
-Otherwise, they’ll end up with inaccurate, incomplete, or outdated data that will lead to personalization gone wrong, potentially alienating your customers.
-With an AI-powered, unified customer data platform, companies can set up a centralized customer database that has all the right types of data in a ready-to-use state.
+Integrating these data bits into a single puzzle requires companies to break down data barriers.
+With an AI-powered, unified consumer data platform, companies can set up a centralized customer database that has all the right types of data in a ready-to-use state.

-Balancing ecommerce personalization and ethics: what data to capture?
+Balancing ecommerce personalization and privacy policies: gather customer data with caution

-While 71% of consumers expect highly customized experiences, there is a parallel demand for privacy, with 30.9% concerned about misuse of their personal data.
-As an ethical business, where do you draw the line between offering tailored services and respecting privacy?
+While over 80% of consumers expect highly customized experiences, 30,1% are equally concerned about misuse of their personal data.
+As an ethical business with solid data privacy policies, where do you draw the line between tailoring online shopping services and respecting privacy?

 Organizations can extract customer-provided data from surveys, account creation, first-hand feedback, and reviews.
 Consider explicitly asking users to share their data upon website entry in exchange for personalized offers or offering rewards like bonuses or promo codes to encourage users to provide personal information such as gender, age, and preferences.

-The apparatus is customer-facing and includes survey tools, feedback widgets, and chatbots.
-CRM systems like Salesforce, HubSpot, or Zoho CRM then help companies manage, prioritize, and analyze customer communications and feedback.
+CRM systems like Salesforce, HubSpot, or Zoho provide survey tools, feedback widgets, and chatbots that help companies gather and analyze customer communications and feedback.

 First-party data

-Compared with zero-party data, first-party data is considered to be more accurate, reliable, and insightful as it’s action-based, coming directly from customer interactions with your ecommerce site.
+Compared with zero-party data, first-party data is considered to be more accurate, reliable, and insightful as it’s action-based, coming directly from customer interactions with your ecommerce store.
 First-party data includes past purchase history, search queries, category browsing habits, average spend amount, time of past purchases, and any demographics gathered through interactions.
-Geospatial data also falls into this category.
+Geospatial data, obtained through services like Google Maps API and MaxMind GeoIP, also falls into this category.

-Online sellers can also join forces with partner systems as a part of a collaborative effort or business agreement.
+Online retailers can also join forces with partner systems as a part of a collaborative effort or business agreement.
 These include CRM providers, marketing automation platforms, data analytics platforms, and other partner systems whose data is highly relevant to the seller’s specific needs.
-To enrich their customer profiles and fill in data gaps, sellers might have to pay licensing fees or secure data sharing agreements.

 Know where your customers are and meet them there

-Serving customers in their channel of choice is the rule of thumb in the world of personalization, which mandates companies to establish a consistent customer experience across all channels, including online and offline touch points.
+Serving customers in their channel of choice is the rule of thumb in the world of personalization, which mandates companies to establish a consistent, omnichannel customer experience across all online and offline touch points.

 Set ambitious goals, take measured actions

 In something as incremental as personalization, perfection isn’t essential, but continuous improvement is.
 So think big, acknowledge the complexity of this endeavor, and take small steps towards it, relying on the culture of experimentation.
-While the path to personalization varies by brand, we recommend getting the following essentials in place to succeed in it:
+We recommend getting the following essentials in place to succeed in it:

 1. Develop a strategy — define and prioritize high-impact use cases where personalization can enhance the customer experience.